LogtalkDotOrg/logtalk.org/_pages/learning.md

 * `instvars`
 * `people`

+Now that you got the basics of OOP in Logtalk, time to take it to the next level:

+* `design_patterns` (currently only in the git version)

 But Logtalk is a _declarative_ language supporting all those features that drive people to logic programming.
 Some good examples are:

 * `dcgs`